 - Other examples of financial accounts eligible to receive deposits include health savings accounts, Coverdell education savings accounts, and taxpayers may also use the split-refund option to purchase U.S. Series I Savings Bonds.

 - The refund may be used to buy up to $5,000 in low-risk, liquid U.S. Series I Savings Bonds, which earn interest and protect owners against inflation.
-An I Bond request must be a multiple of $50.
+A I Bond request must be a multiple of $50.

 - This option is available for tax returns filed either on paper or electronically.

-In TaxACT, the information for completing Form 8888 is entered during the filing process and the form will automatically be generated by the program if it is applicable to the return.
+In TaxAct, the information for completing Form 8888 is entered during the filing process and the form will automatically be generated by the program if it is applicable to the return.

 - From within your TaxAct return (Online or Desktop), click Filing.
 On smaller devices, click in the upper left-hand corner, then click Filing.

 - Click E-File, then continue to the screen titled E-Filing - Direct Deposit Bank information.
 If you want any part of your return deposited into one or more bank accounts, select the number of accounts, enter the appropriate information, then click Continue.

 - Check Check here if you wish to purchase savings bonds with your federal refund, then click Continue.

 - On the screen titled E-Filing - Purchase Savings Bonds for Yourself, select the dollar amount of U.S. Series I Savings Bonds from the drop-down you wish to purchase for yourself and your spouse, then click Continue.